StackVista/stackstate-docs/configure/logging/debug-logging-event-handler.md

 Follow the steps below to enable DEBUG logging for a specific event handler ID.
 This will add DEBUG level messages to the `stackstate.log` together with the event handler ID.

-1. Get the ID of the event handler function:
+1. Get the ID of the event handler function.
+Run the below query in the [StackState UI Analytics environment](develop/scripting.md#running-scripts):
     ```
     Graph.query{it.V().hasLabel("EventHandler")}
     ```

-2. Get the ID of the correct event handler, there might be more in this output — I only have one.
-Correct ID in this case is: 39169420504614
-Scope is in this case the QueryView:
-    ```
-    Graph.query{it.V(59013784209828)}
-    ```
+2. Find the event handler ID in the returned **Result**.

 3. Set the log level for the event handler ID using the [StackState CLI](/setup/cli.md):
     ```
-    sts serverlog setlevel 39169420504614 DEBUG
+    sts serverlog setlevel <id> DEBUG
     ```

 4. Monitor the `stackstate.log` using the event handler ID.